STARS4ALL/tessdb-server/doc/PyPi.md

 	`git tag`

-3. tag the current X.Y.Z release.
+3. tag the current MAJOR.MINOR.PATCH release.
 We use the annotated tags to upload them to GitHub and mark releases there as well.

-	- If it is a bug, then increment Z.
-	- If it is a minor change (new feature), then increment Y
+Given a version number MAJOR.MINOR.PATCH, increment the:

+	1. MAJOR version when you make incompatible API changes,
+	2. MINOR version when you add functionality in a backwards-compatible manner, and
+	3. PATCH version when you make backwards-compatible bug fixes.

-	`git tag -a  X.Y.Z`
+	`git tag -a MAJOR.MINOR.PATCH`

 	(to delete a tag type `git tag -d <tag>`)